Oscar-Owlbangroup/opensource.guide/ui_improvements/vscode_copilot_ui_improvements.md

 - Ensure quick loading times and responsiveness, particularly when handling multiple files or large codebases.

 ## User Testing
-- Conduct user testing sessions to gather feedback on the interface.
-- Iterate on design based on user feedback to enhance overall experience.
+- Conduct user testing sessions to gather feedback on the interface and iterate on design based on user feedback to enhance overall experience.

 ## Conclusion
 Implementing these improvements will lead to a more user-friendly experience, making VSCode Copilot a more effective tool for developers.